Wallsworth Hall: The De Winton family

 Walter’s son Walter Wilkins (1777 – 1831) inherited Wallsworth Hall and after his death it was inherited by his grandson, Walter Wilkins (1809-1840).
 It was this grandson who changed the family name by Royal Licence in 1839 to De Winton, a reflection of the family's eponymous ancestor, Robert de Wintona, who built Llanquian Castle.

 The line of inheritance for Wallsworth Hall then became fairly complicated.
 The grandson Walter Wilkins now De Winton (1809-1840) left the house to a distant cousin Walter Hayward De Winton (1807-1842).
 This branch of the family had also changed their name from Wilkins to De Winton in 1839.
 Walter Hayward De Winton died young at the age of 35 in 1842 and left the Hall to his father Reverend Walter De Winton of Hay (1772-1851).
 Reverend De Winton who had married Anna Maria Jacoba Chiappini in 1809 owned Wallsworth Hall until his death in 1851.
 After his death the house was inherited by his eldest son Thomas De Winton.

-Thomas De Winton (1814-1901) resided at Wallsworth Hall for about 50 years and made many improvements.
+Thomas De Winton (1814-1901) married Barbara Peel in 1852 and had seven sons and four daughters.
+Thomas was a Captain in the Royal Artillery and a Justice of the Peace.
+He lived at Wallsworth Hall for about 50 years and made many improvements.
 He added a top floor, new roof, two extensions and the off-centre clock tower.

-Thomas was born in 1814.
-He married Barbara Peel in 1852 and had seven sons and four daughters.
-Thomas was a Captain in the Royal Artillery and a Justice of the Peace.
 He died in 1901 and his wife Barbara died in the following year.
 In 1903 the estate was divided and the Hall and surrounding grounds were sold to James Dorrington.